 Westerville, the location of Dalton Academy, is a suburb of Columbus and almost 2 hours from Lima.
 Kurt commuting when he attended Dalton and dating Blaine at leisure must take a hell of a lot of gas.

-Blaine would have to move to Chicago for the summer if he wants to perform at Six Flags, since that's the one closest to Ohio (the one in Ohio closed in 2007note And even that was four years after the Six Flags brand pulled out and the park went back to its original name of Geauga Lake).
+Blaine would have to move to Chicago for the summer if he wants to perform at Six Flags, since the one in Ohio closed in 2007.
 His better bets would be Cedar Point in Sandusky, or going back to King's Island in Cincinnati.

 The students at McKinley are often seen lounging outside before class during times of the year when it would be way too cold to do so (from late October to mid-April, if you're lucky).
 In fact, most Ohio high schools don't have much in the way of outdoor accommodations at all for that reason.